 "Now that the dust has settled, I can say that it was the best event ever for me.
 It will be hard to ever do any other expedition race (and perhaps ever do unsupported) again!
 You are on a winner with the Pursuit format, and not just as a stepping stone event.
 It takes a lot of the stuff I (and others) don’t like out of the big expedition events, and focusses on the best bits.
 The support took a lot of the stresses away.
 The course length was spot on to allow the sight seeing “competitors” a chance to see most of the scenery in daylight (important for us who don’t see that sort of country every day!), without limiting those wanting to race at the pointy end to still push through the nights.
 We will be back!"

 New Zealand – Aotearoa – The land of the long white cloud is one of the most isolated countries and one of the great tourist destinations of the world.
 Within its small compass it has an amazing range of scenery and a complete portfolio of every sport and adventure activity.
 New Zealand is a long way from home for some international teams.
-However, visiting this island and sporting paradise is one of the most exciting things about entering GODZone.
+However, visiting this country and sporting paradise is one of the most exciting things about entering GODZone.
 Despite the large distances this small island, surrounded by ocean, has never been easier to get to.
-The proliferation of air travel means there are daily domestic and international flights that arrive within a two hour drive of Chapter 7 – Fiordland.
+The proliferation of air travel means there are daily domestic and international flights that arrive directly into the host city, Christchurch, and the event hub at Akaroa is less than 90 minutes away by vehicle.

-There are a variety of ways to get to the host venue, Te Anau, via air, coach or self drive.
-The most convenient option will be to fly domestically or internationally direct to Queenstown airport.
-Alternatively, there are domestic and international flight options to Christchurch airport.
-From either airport teams may elect to self drive, coach or make use of the international transfer option – see below.
+There are a variety of ways to get to the host venue, Christchurch – Akaroa, via air, coach or self drive.
+The most convenient option will be to fly domestically or internationally direct to Christchurch airport.
+From there teams may elect to self drive, coach or make use of the international transfer option – see below.
+If you are looking to make more of your stay in New Zealand, you could also fly to Queenstown or Wellington, making your own way to the event hub as your itinerary allows.

 |Domestic flights by Air New Zealand & Jetstar||Domestic flights by Air New Zealand and Jetstar|